-- 18 degree under section 566.060, first degree robbery under - 19 section 569.020 as it existed prior to January 1, 2017, or - 20 robbery in the first degree under section 570.023, - 21 [distribution of drugs under section 195.211 as it existed - prior to January 1, 2017, or the manufacturing of a - controlled substance under section 579.055] armed criminal - 24 action under section 571.015, or has committed two or more - 25 prior unrelated offenses which would be felonies if - 26 committed by an adult, the court shall order a hearing, and - 27 may in its discretion, dismiss the petition and transfer the - 28 child to a court of general jurisdiction for prosecution - 29 under the general law. - 30 2.
-Before the court holds a hearing authorized under - 31 subsection 1 of this section to determine if a child should - 32 be transferred to the court of general jurisdiction and - 33 prosecuted under the general law, the court shall hold an - 34 evidentiary probable cause hearing to determine if probable - 35 cause exists to proceed with the allegations contained in - 36 the petition.
-The probable cause hearing shall be held - 37 after the detention hearing but before the hearing under - 38 subsection 1 of this section.
-The juvenile office shall - 39 have the burden of proving probable cause to proceed by a - 40 preponderance of the evidence, and the juvenile shall have - 41 the right to testify, present evidence, cross-examine - 42 witnesses, and present arguments of law and fact with - 43 respect to the issue of probable cause. - 3.
-Upon apprehension and arrest, jurisdiction over the - 45 criminal offense allegedly committed by any person between - 46 eighteen and twenty-one years of age over whom the juvenile - 47 court has retained continuing jurisdiction shall - 48 automatically terminate and that offense shall be dealt with in the court of general jurisdiction as provided in section 211.041.
+Before the court holds a hearing authorized under 30 2. subsection 1 of this section to determine if a child should 31 32 be transferred to the court of general jurisdiction and 33 prosecuted under the general law, the court shall hold an 34 evidentiary probable cause hearing to determine if probable 35 cause exists to proceed with the allegations contained in 36 the petition.
+The probable cause hearing shall be held after the detention hearing but before the hearing under 37 subsection 1 of this section.
+The juvenile officer shall 38 have the burden of proving probable cause to proceed by a 39 40 preponderance of the evidence, and the juvenile shall have 41 the right to testify, present evidence, cross-examine 42 witnesses, and present arguments of law and fact with 43 respect to the issue of probable cause.

+44 3.
+Upon apprehension and arrest, jurisdiction over the 45 criminal offense allegedly committed by any person between 46 eighteen and twenty-one years of age over whom the juvenile 47 court has retained continuing jurisdiction shall 48 automatically terminate and that offense shall be dealt with

+49 in the court of general jurisdiction as provided in section 50 211.041.

-- 51 [3.]
+51 [3.]
 4. Knowing and willful age misrepresentation by a 52 juvenile subject shall not affect any action or proceeding 53 which occurs based upon the misrepresentation.
-Any evidence 54 obtained during the period of time in which a child 55 misrepresents his or her age may be used against the child 56 and will be subject only to rules of evidence applicable in 57 adult proceedings. - [4.]
+Any evidence 54 obtained during the period of time in which a child 55 misrepresents his or her age may be used against the child 56 and will be subject only to rules of evidence applicable in 57 adult proceedings.

+[4.]
 5. Written notification of a transfer hearing 58 shall be given to the juvenile and his or her custodian in 59 the same manner as provided in sections 211.101 and 60 61 211.111.
 Notice of the hearing may be waived by the custodian.
 Notice shall contain a statement that the 62 purpose of the hearing is to determine whether the child is 63 a proper subject to be dealt with under the provisions of 64 this chapter, and that if the court finds that the child is 65 66 not a proper subject to be dealt with under the provisions 67 of this chapter, the petition will be dismissed to allow for prosecution of the child under the general law.
+68

-68 - [5.]
+[5.]
 6. The juvenile officer may consult with the 69 70 office of prosecuting attorney concerning any offense for 71 which the child could be certified as an adult under this 72 section.
-The prosecuting or circuit attorney shall have 73 access to police reports, reports of the juvenile or deputy juvenile officer, statements of witnesses and all other 74 75 records or reports relating to the offense alleged to have been committed by the child.
+The prosecuting or circuit attorney shall have 73 access to police reports, reports of the juvenile or deputy juvenile officer, statements of witnesses and all other 74 records or reports relating to the offense alleged to have 75 been committed by the child.
 The prosecuting or circuit 76 attorney shall have access to the disposition records of the 77 78 child when the child has been adjudicated pursuant to 79 subdivision (3) of subsection 1 of section 211.031.
-The prosecuting attorney shall not divulge any information 80 regarding the child and the offense until the juvenile court at a judicial hearing has determined that the child is not a

-83 proper subject to be dealt with under the provisions of this
+The prosecuting attorney shall not divulge any information 80

+81 regarding the child and the offense until the juvenile court 82 at a judicial hearing has determined that the child is not a 83 proper subject to be dealt with under the provisions of this 84 chapter.